-Holly has a super supportive husband, Paul, and five children, four of whom were born at home.
+Holly and her husband, Paul, have five children, four of whom were born at home.
 Her first baby, Isaac (21) was born in a hospital naturally, using the Bradley Method.
 Claire (19) was next and the first homebirth, which revolutionized birth for Holly.
 Silas (17) came third, and was her first waterbirth, which lasted 2 hours from start to finish!
 Ahna (15) was a wonderful, almost pain-free waterbirth.
-And finally, Samuel (11) finished off her birthing experiences with another amazing home water birth.
+And finally, Samuel (12) finished off her birthing experiences with another amazing home water birth.
 And yes, she did have a midwife at each of her homebirths!

 Holly’s dream is for most women to know how wonderful and safe it is to give birth outside of the constrains of the hospital/medical system.
 She has always had a love for new moms and babies and desires to serve them and provide the best prenatal, labor & delivery, newborn and postpartum care in a gentle, safe environment.
 She also carries a burning desire to bring change to our national health care system, as it pertains to childbirth practices.
 She has served on the licensing board for Certified Direct-entry Midwives as a member and as the Chair.
 And she is involved locally and statewide in advocacy for midwifery and access to midwifery by all healthy women.